The Future of Plastics & Compostable and Recyclable Workshop

 - What happens to PET after it goes into your recycle bin

-- Learn about the return rates of the most popular sub-straits and how they compare
+- Learn about the return rates of the most common packaging materials and how they compare

 PEF - Opening the door to fully recyclable, high-barrier packaging